 Your chances of getting kidnapped in Mexico are slim, unless you are a really rich person and then you probably have bodyguards.
-If you don't, I can recommend a company that does that.
-Most of the violence is really drug-related, so you are unlikely to be beheaded too.
 Overall, your chances of having something bad happen to you in Mexico are slimmer than in the United States.
-There are certainly more murders in New Orleans than any comparable Mexican city.
+There are certainly more murders in New Orleans or Houston than any comparable Mexican city.

-However, getting robbed or abducted while using an ATM is something even middle-class Mexicans worry about.
+However, getting robbed or abducted while using an ATM is something everyone should worry about.
 Should this happen, the abductees are held for 3 days and forced to use the ATM to withdraw money.
 That happens in the USA too.
 If you are unfortunate enough to experience this, your best chance of getting away is to do it right away.
 That may be easier said than done.
 Some people have thrown their wallets at their assailants, which distracted them long enough to get away.
 Fighting with them could be dangerous, but if there are any other people on the street, screaming is your best defense.

 Just be as careful, or more careful, as you would back home, i.e. watch who's around you in a city, especially when using an ATM, don't take gypsy cabs.
 Even with regular cabs make sure there is only 1 person - the cab driver - in it.
 Don't flash a lot of money and probably nothing will happen to you.
 In smaller towns, you are much safer in Mexico than in the States.
 In cities, you are probably safer too, but just be realistically careful.
 It's probably not a good idea to drive your Ferrari or BMW to Mexico, although you will see a few driven by local rich guys and gals.

 All that said, well-to-do Mexicans do worry about kidnapping.
 It happens.
 But it doesn't happen as often as the media would have you believe.
 They know the precautions to take, but their situation is not the same as yours, as a tourist or a gringo expat.